 I heard him scoff in aggravation, the sound followed by the thud of angry footsteps trailing my own.
 I braced myself for the stubborn row that was coming, idiotically determined to fight the natural limitations of my body for my pride: I wouldn't stop running until I was bloody finished.

 "Wiles, damnit," he snapped as he trudged up to where I was sprinting, having to increase his pace in order grab hold of my arm.
 "I can't let you practice while there's lightning, school rule."

-"Look, I personally don't have a problem with you getting struck by lightning," he replied, making my bloodshot eyes narrow, "but if I don't make sure everyone's off the pitch, I get ousted as captain."
+"Look, I personally don't have a problem with you getting struck by lightning," he said, making my bloodshot eyes narrow, "but if I don't make sure everyone's off the pitch, I get ousted as captain."

 I tilted my head to the side, a smug quality entering my voice now that I had the upper hand in this.
 "I'm sorry, Wood.
 I believe it was your order to complete two hundred bleacher suicides, and I've only done one hundred and seventy two.
 Maybe next time you should reconsider being such an asshole?"

 His gaze was resigned.
 "I will move you, Wiles."

 I snorted.
 "Really?
 What are you going to do, toss me over your shoul—ARGH!"

 A strangled yelp escaped my lips as his arms suddenly encircled my waist, pulling me up and over his shoulder like an old sack of potatoes.
 "Pretty much," he replied nonchalantly as I began writhing around, banging my fists against his back.

 "Wood," I hissed as I tried to twist out of his firm grasp, feeling horribly demeaned and undermined – this was no way to treat your own Seeker, for Christ's sake!
 "Put me down, you wanker, this is harassment!
 As in harassment!
 As in illegal!"